Kody Mommaerts

-Kody Mommaerts (born October 23, 1995) more commonly known as Big Mo is an American entertainer and combat sports ring announcer.
-He is currently the official Ring Announcer for the boxing promotion BOXXER which airs on Sky Sports, and BKB Bare Knuckle Boxing which airs on Vice TV and Fuse (TV channel).
+Kody Mommaerts (born October 23, 1995), more commonly known as Big Mo, is an American entertainer and combat sports ring announcer.
+He is currently the official Ring Announcer for the boxing promotion BOXXER, which airs on Sky Sports, and BKB Bare Knuckle Boxing, which airs on Vice TV and Fuse.

 Biography

 Kody Robert Mommaerts was born in Oceanside, California, on October 23, 1995.
-From an early age, Mommaerts was very involved in sports and athletics.
-Mommaerts’ first trained in Shotokhan Karate which began his love for martial arts.
-He trained in the discipline for nearly 7 years alongside Karateka’s such as Kamran Madani.
+From an early age, he was very involved in sports and athletics.
+He first trained in Shotokan karate, which began his love for martial arts.
+He trained in the discipline for nearly seven years alongside karatekas such as Kamran Madani.

 Mommaerts attended Monarch High School in Louisville, Colorado, where he played American football as an offensive lineman.
 After winning a state championship in 2013, he played college football at the Division I level and attended the University of Northern Colorado.
-Mommaerts also attended the University of Northern Colorado where he played football for 5 years as an offensive lineman, in a backup role.
-He graduated early with his Bachelor's degree in Business Marketing from the Monfort College of Business.
-With football eligibility still remaining, he pursued, and received a Master's Degree in Business Administration.
-Mommaerts was also an award-winning student, competing in, and winning international business competitions.
+He also attended the University of Northern Colorado, where he played football for five years as an offensive lineman, in a backup role.
+He graduated early with a bachelor's degree in Business Marketing from the Monfort College of Business.
+With football eligibility still remaining, he earned a master's degree in Business Administration.
+Mommaerts was also an award-winning student, competing in, and winning, international business competitions.

-Ring Announcing Career
+Ring announcing career

 Boxing

-Big Mo is currently the official Ring Announcer for the boxing promotion BOXXER owned by promoter Ben Shalom which broadcasts on Sky Sports.
+Big Mo is currently the official ring announcer for the boxing promotion BOXXER, owned by promoter Ben Shalom, which broadcasts on Sky Sports.

 Mommaerts also announced the Eddie Hall vs. Hafþór Björnsson fight in Dubai in March 2022.

-Mommaerts was the ring Announcer for Netflix’s 1st live sporting event Jake Paul vs. Mike Tyson on November 15th, 2024.
+Mommaerts was the ring announcer for Netflix's 1st live sporting event Jake Paul vs. Mike Tyson on November 15, 2024.